Zoaxx1/SlimeSlash/README.md

 # SlimeSlash
-A videogame inspirate in a levels of Cuphead where your are a soldier with the mission to eliminate a Big Slime
+A video game inspired by a Cuphead boss fight.
+In this game you are a soldier with the mission to eliminate a Big Slime that causes disaster in the town and you must prevent it from reaching the city.
+Rain of Slimes, small Slimes that attack you, and you only have your weapon to eliminate the danger before becoming bigger...